temno18/i-ready-hack/README.md

 then edit the bookmark then right click the bookmark and click "edit" next paste iready.js into url go to iready and click your new bookmark.

+CREDIT TO DARIAN AND DEVTECH they made this im just reposting.